Pravez/ColoringWorld/TESTS RESULTS.md

         * Is it really important ?
     - Removed useless platforms, useless features.
     - Added possibility when the game is paused to see the entire level.
-    - Updated and added useful platforms
+    - Updated and added platforms
     - Added faculty for the character to jump higher with a longer press on spacebar
         * This removed the problem of a real jumping on falling platforms
     - Changed controls to "ZQSD" to move and "UIO" for colors
+    - Added a level selector
+    - Added possibility to change keymap
+    - Complicated a bit the game with secondary colors